zimoli02/2023-2024-SURFiN-Foraging-Project/Scripts/README.md

 [Code](/Scripts/Regression_FeatureProcess.py)

 ### Regression Model Fitting
 Use different types of GLM to fit regression models.
+Models are cross-validated.
 [Code](/Scripts/Regression_FitModels.py)
 ![Example for All Short Sessions](../Images/Regression/AllSessionsData/Poisson.png) *The original and predicted wheel moving distance during each visit of all short sessions, fit by GLM-Poisson model.*